The Bubbly Buzz

 It starts with a gentle drone.
 The buzz of the ocean sounds distant, but only a few giant boulders separate me from the violent Atlantic.
-Surrounded by stranger, I stand chest-deep in salt water with my feet dug into the pebbly bottom.
+Surrounded by strangers, I stand chest-deep in bubbly saltwater with my feet dug into the pebbly bottom.
 The drone gets louder and white foam appears between the rocks in front of me.
 The buzz turns into a roar as a large wave pushes between the rocks.
 People squeal.

 The wave crashes into the rocks and breaks apart.
 I lean forward to keep the current from sending me onto the beach, while the wave’s remnants make the water fizz like a shaken soda can.
 Grown men, little old ladies and me are laughing until our ribs hurt.
 We’ve just experienced the joy of the Bubbly Pool.

 The day started in White Bay, Jost van Dyke, in the British Virgin Islands.
 A beautiful slice of Caribbean paradise, we could have easily spent the day lounging on chairs drinking Painkillers, but we longed for some action.
 We asked our campground cook about walking to the Bubbly Pool.
 She laughed.